Skip to main content

 Across these five customer interviews, what themes explain why users abandoned setup, and what source passages support each theme?

-Treat the first answer as a draft and keep each important claim tied to a source passage.
+Treat the first answer as a draft.
+Keep each key claim tied to its source text.

-Also reject rows that hide a contradiction or turn a tentative note into a research finding.
-Save only the rows that survive source inspection.
+Also reject rows that hide a conflict or make a cautious comment sound certain.
+Save only the rows that still hold up after you read the source.

 Best AI interview analysis tools